mid2SUPAERO/lab_notebook/README.md

 define the optimizer (SLSQP for example) and associated tolerances and or stopping criteria

-Provide X0, Xn, X*
+Provide X0, Xn, X* (sometimes it's nice to see the evolution at n, please choose n)

-Optimality / Feasibility Graphs (convergency )

 Multistart ?